CAWL-ecommerce/cawl-plugin-woocommerce/readme.txt

 For help setting up and configuring the plugin, please refer to the [documentation](https://docs.direct.worldline-solutions.com/en/integration/how-to-integrate/plugins/woocommerce).

-= Where can I get help for Worldline Global Online Pay for WooCommerce? =
+= Where can I get help for CAWL for WooCommerce? =

 For questions regarding the plugin setup, we recommend reviewing our [documentation](https://docs.direct.worldline-solutions.com/en/integration/how-to-integrate/plugins/woocommerce) if you encounter any issues.
 If the question or problem persists after reviewing the documentation, kindly create a new thread in the [support forums](https://wordpress.org/support/plugin/worldline-for-woocommerce/) or email to us at [isvpartners@worldline.com](mailto:isvpartners@worldline.com).